Battle of Liaoluo Bay: Dutch surprise attack

 Following the destruction of Zheng Zhilong's fleet, the Dutch roamed the seas with impunity, pillaging villages and capturing vessels.
 The pirates Liu Xiang and Li Guozhu joined Putmans, and for a time it seemed the Dutch were becoming the head of a new pirate coalition that operated off the coast of China, with at least 41 pirate junks and 450 Chinese soldiers.
 Putmans hoped these piratical activities would force China to agree to his demands for free trade, but they had the opposite effect; Putmans's actions had united the political enemies Zheng Zhilong and Zou Weilian together.
 Planning a counterattack, Zheng rebuilt his fleet as Zou gathered commanders from all over the Fujian coast.
 Zheng also recruited locals willing to join by rewarding each volunteer with two pieces of silver.
 If the battle lasted longer than expected, the reward would be increased to five.
 Zheng put the locals on 100 small fire boats, manned by 16 people each.
 If a boat set fire to one Dutch ship, they would be rewarded with 200 pieces of silver.
 If they presented a Dutch head, they would be rewarded with 50.
-Zheng Zhilong bade his time building his fleet even as the Dutch gathered strength from the pirates joining them, and he forestalled the Dutch by impersonating Chinese officials offering fake promises of free trade.
+Zheng Zhilong bided his time building his fleet even as the Dutch gathered strength from the pirates joining them, and he forestalled the Dutch by impersonating Chinese officials offering fake promises of free trade.
 In this way he also learned of the Dutch plans from their replies.
 His stalling bore fruit, as the typhoon season brought gales that hit the Dutch fleet, incapacitating four of its ships.
 In October 1633, now ready to strike, Zheng Zhilong sent a derogatory message to Putmans: "How can a dog be suffered to lay his head on the pillow of the emperor's resting place?" and brought his fleet to the Dutch anchorage at Liaoluo Bay.